Join Our Team

 Participation in lab meetings and journal club

 Publishing in peer-reviewed journals

 To apply for this position, submit your CV, a cover letter summarizing your interest and qualifications, and contact information for three professional references to Dr. Leonelli at email@example.com.
 Review of applications will begin February 19th.
 Questions about this opportunity may be addressed to Dr. Leonelli.

 University of Illinois at Urbana-Champaign

 The Illinois Summer Fellows (ISF) program brings first and second-year students studying biological sciences at the University of Oxford to the University of Illinois to contribute to plant science research throughout the summer months, generally from the beginning of July through the third week of September.
 Fellows work alongside a postdoctoral researcher mentor to support larger research projects, like RIPE, that are working toward increasing food and bioenergy production.
-Applications for the 2021 ISF program will open in December 2020 and close in February 2021.
 Learn more about the program and how to apply.